-The EICV3 results show that 61.5% of Kirehe district households use an improved drinking water source.
-Improved drinking water sources include protected springs, public standpipes, water piped into dwellings/ yards, boreholes, protected wells and rainwater collection, as defined by the World Health Organisation (WHO).
-Figure 4.1 shows that the majority of households use a protected spring (33.7%), followed by a public standpipe (27.2%) and 0.6% use other improved water sources.
+The EICV3 results indicate that 59% of Ruhango district households use an improved drinking water source.
+Improved drinking water sources include protected springs, public standpipes, water piped into dwelling/yard, boreholes, protected wells and rainwater collection, as defined by the World Health Organisation (WHO).
+Figure 4.1 shows that the majority of households use protected spring water (47%), followed by public standpipes or piped water into dwelling (7%).
+However, 16% of households in this district still use unimproved water sources.

-Kirehe district has not yet achieved the EDPRS national target for the water and sanitation sector, which is to increase access to drinking water to 85% by 2012.
+Ruhango district is far from achieving the EDPRS national target requirement for the water and sanitation sector, which is to increase access to safe drinking water to 85% by 2012.

-Figure 4.1 Main source of drinking water (percentage of households) in Kirehe
+Figure 4.1 Main source of drinking water (percentage of households) in Ruhango District